khan1203/AWS_Fundamentals/aws_08.md

 Nginx EC2 doubles as the jump host (no separate bastion in this topology).
 Use agent forwarding so private keys never touch the Nginx instance:

+Open Terminal in the directory where key.pem remains:
 ```bash
 chmod 400 key.pem
 eval $(ssh-agent)